SeanJia/NeuralNetLibrary/README.md

 #### Training and testing data
 * Use `nn.train(train_data, test_data, max_epoch=200, mini_batch_size=100, learning_rate=0.01, momentum=0.9)` for training, where `train_data` and `test_data` are considered as lists of two tuples.
 Each component in the list is of the form `(x, y)` where x is the input data as column vector (a 2d numpy array), and y is the label, a binary column vector (also 2d numpy array) to indicate which class the data x belongs to.
-* Notice that in reality the algorithms require you to wrap the lists (train or test data) as numpy arrays.
+* Notice that in reality the algorithms **require** you to wrap the lists (train or test data) as numpy arrays.
 This can be easily acheived by something similar to `train_data = numpy.array(list_for_train_data)`.
 * Normally training data has some preprocessing, such as make the mean to be zero and normalize the variance of each dimension.
 * This neural net provides with a built-in function for creating a binary label vector representing class information.
 You can call by `classification_vector(num_represent_class_for_this_data, num_of_total_classes)`.
+* At the end of each epoch, the training set accuracy and the testing set accuracy are shown.

 #### Nesterov's momentum
 * This neural net supports Nesterov's momentum, which is a technique for boosting up the convergence of stochastic gradient descent.
 Detail can be found [here](https://blogs.princeton.edu/imabandit/2013/04/01/acceleratedgradientdescent/).